Audio analysis for industrial maintenance

 Test how it works using our web app

-To test your model, you can use either use the Test Deployment button on the right-hand side of the deployment view or use the web app we made specifically for this case below.
+To test your model, use the web app we made specifically for this case.

 If you accessed the data from the data library, download and unzip these demo images.